cran-task-views/WebTechnologies/WebTechnologies.md

     of tweets. `r github("pablobarbera/twitter_ideology")` implements a political ideology scaling measure for specified Twitter users.
   - `r pkg("brandwatchR")`
-    is a package to retrieve a data from the Brandwatch social listening API.
+    retrieves a data from the Brandwatch social listening API.
     Both raw text and aggregate statistics are available, as well as project and query management functions.
   - `r pkg("hackeRnews")`
     is a client for the
     [Official Hacker News API](https://github.com/HackerNews/API) .
   - `r pkg("rtoot")`
-    is a package to retrieve data from the official [Mastodon API](https://docs.joinmastodon.org/).
+    retrieves data from the official [Mastodon API](https://docs.joinmastodon.org/).

 **Web Analytics Services**